seasketch/geoprocessing/website/docs/tutorials/Tutorials.md

 - `package.json` - Javascript [package](https://docs.npmjs.com/cli/v9/configuring-npm/package-json) configuration that defines things like the project name, author, and third-party dependencies.
 The [npm](https://docs.npmjs.com/cli/v6/commands) command is typically used to add, upgrade, or remove dependencies using `npm install`, otherwise it can be hand-edited.
 - `tsconfig.json` - contains configuration for the [Typescript](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) compiler
 - `project/` - contains project configuration files.
-  - `basic.json` - contains basic project configuration.
+  - `basic.json` - contains basic project configuration
     - `planningAreaType`: `eez` or `other`
     - bbox - the bounding box of the project as [bottom, top, left, right].
 This generally represents the area that users will draw shapes.
 It can be used as a boundary for clipping, to generate examples sketches, and as a window for fetching from global datasources.
     - `planningAreaId` - the unique identifier of the planning region used by the boundary dataset.
 If your planningAreaType is `eez` and you want to change it, you'll find the full list [in github](https://raw.githubusercontent.com/seasketch/geoprocessing/dev/packages/geoprocessing/scripts/global/datasources/mr-eez-precalc.json), just look at the UNION property for the id to use
     - `planningAreaName` - the name of the planning region (e.g. Micronesia)
     - `externalLinks` - central store of links that you want to populate in your reports.
+    - `languages` - array of languages to enable for translation.
+Master list of language codes are in `src/i18n/languages.json`.
   - `geoprocessing.json` - file used to register assets to be bundled for deployment.
 If they aren't registered here, then they won't be included in the bundle.
   - `geographies.json` - contains one or more planning geographies for your project.
 If you chose to start with a blank project template, you will have a default geography of the entire world.
 If you chose to start with the Ocean EEZ template, you will have a default geography that is the EEZ you chose at creation time.
 Geographies must be manually added/edited in this file.
 You will then want to re-run `precalc` and `test` to process the changes and make sure they are working as expected.
 Learn more about [geographies](../concepts/Concepts.md#geographies)
   - `datasources.json` - contains an array of one or more registered datasources, which can be global (url) or local (file path), with a format of vector or raster or subdivided.
 Global datasources can be manually added/edited in this file, but local datasources should use the [import](#importing-your-data) process.
 After import, datasources can be manually added/edited in this file.
 You will then want to run `reimport:data`, `precalc:data`, `precalc:clean`, and `test` to process the changes and make sure they are working as expected.
 Learn more about [datasources](../concepts/Concepts.md#datasources)